I am going to assume that you have heard the story of Goldilocks and the Three Bears.

 2. Not enough (too cold)

-Still, nutrition is no fairy tale (although some of the claims made for it may be).
-Horse bodies also react in very predictable ways to nutrients.
+Even though we’re relating nutrition to a children’s story, nutrition is no fairy tale (although some of the claims made for various nutritional products may be).
+Even though biochemistry and how the horse’s body processed nutrients are very complex topics that are heavily studied, and there’s always more to learn, horse bodies react in very predictable ways to nutrients.
 Here’s how.

 If a body gets too much of a nutrient, it only does one of three things with it.

 2. It stores it.
 As anyone who eats too much knows, there are consequences to eating too much.
 When you eat too much, you take in more calories than you need.
 The body – ever vigilant for times of famine, plagues of locusts, and other calamities – figures that it’s better to store calories than it is to get rid of them.
-If this goes on long enough, voilà, you’re fat!
+If this goes on long enough, voilà, you’ve got a fat horse!

-Horses store calories, too, of course, and fat horses are a problem.
+Horses store calories, too, of course, and fat horses are a serious problem in the horse world.
 CLICK HERE to read about it.